-In the Red Sea they have been previously recorded as biting onto coral to anchor themselves and the behavior was named teeth anchoring.
-As can be seen in the images we commonly see this behavior at night among several species of Filefish in Tanzania.
-The specimen above however is the first we have seen anchored on a sponge.
+In the Red Sea they have been previously recorded as biting onto coral to anchor themselves and the behavior was named Filefish teeth anchorage.
+As can be seen in the images we commonly see this behavior at night among several species of Filefish teeth anchorage in Tanzania.
+The specimen above however is the first we have seen Filefish teeth anchorage on a sponge.

-Similar behavior among Filefish has been documented in the Gulf of Mexico and juvenile pelagic Filefish have been documented biting onto Jellyfish and floating coral polyps.
+Similar behavior among Filefish teeth anchorage has been documented in the Gulf of Mexico and juvenile pelagic Filefish teeth anchorage have been documented biting onto Jellyfish and floating coral polyps.

 Apart from anchoring themselves onto the corals the often wedge themselves in the coral as well, raising the dorsal fin to assist in wedging themselves in.
 On some occasions they both wedge themselves in and bite onto the coral.